 - "runas /netonly /user:netid\”yournetid” (removing the quotes and

 replacing yournetid with your UW NetID.
 NOTE: there is a space between runas, /netonly, and /user:netid

 - Find the program path for the program you want to open by:

 - Click the Start > All Programs, and navigate to the program you want to open

 - Right click on the program icon and choose Properties

-- If the contents of the Target field resemble the image on the left below, you now have
+- If the contents of the Target field resemble the first image below, you now have

 the program path.
-If the contents resemble the image on the right, skip to Step 3 below.
+If the contents resemble the second image, skip to Step 3 below.